 - You have the right to be treated fairly and courteously by WIC staff.

-- You have the right to be treated with courtesy and respect by your vendor and their employees.
+- You have the right to be treated with courtesy and respect by your vendor or grocery store and their employees.

 - You have the right to have information you give to the WIC program treated as confidential.